- Posted by DLA Piper Retail Thera-IP Team

 - On 27 November 2018

 To get an edge over competitors, businesses often resort to aggressive marketing and advertising strategies to promote their products.
 While these campaigns are usually creative, amusing to consumers and highly effective for attracting publicity, they can have unforeseen consequences, such as agitating a competitor into taking action against the aggressor.

-In this series (this is the first of four posts), we consider various ‘marketing warfare’ strategies that are commonly used by businesses, the risks of employing these strategies, and what can be done to combat the practices.
+In this series (this is the first of three posts), we consider various ‘marketing warfare’ strategies that are commonly used by businesses, the risks of employing these strategies, and what can be done to combat the practices.
 In this post, we consider ambush marketing.

 What is ambush marketing?

 Ambush marketing is a promotional tactic that is designed to associate a business or brand (the ambushing business) with a particular event, attract the attention of attendees at an event or an existing advertising campaign, to the detriment of another business (the ambushed business).
 This is most commonly seen in the context of major sporting events where businesses try to capitalise on the reputation and popularity of that event without paying for official sponsorship.

 - Direct – where ambushing businesses directly breach the rights of ambushed businesses, such as:

 - unauthorised use of ambushed business or event-related intellectual property;